-modern features and ideas, with both cage grain fir has been used. the interior and exterior very at-tractively designed, and exceptional-long, a beautiful large fireplace. ly well built throughout, the spac- with bookcases fitted with leaded ious new residence of E A. Edgar, glass doors on each side, has been local manager of the Tip Top Tailors, at the corner of Fourth and Regins streets, is a splendid addition to the large list of imposing new homes which have been built in New Westminster.
-The dwelling is of the semi-bungalow type and was built to plans! bungalow type and was built to plans wall fixtures and an attractive ef-prepared by Mr. Edgar and K. R. feet has been obtained.
+Embodying many of the latest and the hedroom in which, 3-inch modern features and ideas, with both ' edge grain fir has been used. the interior and exterior very at-tractively designed, and exceptional-long, a beautiful large fireplace. ly well built throughout, the spac- with bookcases fitted with leaded ious new residence of E A. Edgar, Flass doors on each side, has been local manager of the Tip Top Tailors, at the corner of Fourth and Hegins streets, is a splendid addition to the large list of imposing new homes which have been built in New West-minstor.
+The dwelling is of the semi-bungalew type and was built to plans: bungalow type and was built to plans wall fixtures and an attractive ef-prepared by Mr. Edgar and K. R. fect has been obtained.
 Between Matheson, the contractor.

-is the use of arches and graceful have been placed and each door is curves to replace the usual sharp fitted with out glass knobs. angles, which adds greatly to its attractiveness.
-The curve effect is not only carried out in the interior tile drain boards.
-Above the stove but also on the outside walls and on a vent has been placed to draw off the roof, which has a rounded edge.

-Rooms on the ground floor include n living room, dining room, kitchen with breakfast roo mattached, bed- tures. room, den, a large hall and a bathroom, and on the second floor there are two large bedrooms and a sleeping porch besides a second washroom.
-Bardwood Hoors are laid in all rooms atheson, the contractor. | the rooms on the ground floor, A striking feature of the dwelling French doors with leaded plate glass
+angles, which adds greatly to its at-tractiveness.
+The curve effect is not only carried out in the interior, tile drain boards.
+Above the stove but riso on the outside walls and on a vent has been placed to draw off the root, which has a rounded edge.
+Rooms on the ground floor include a living room, dining room, kitchen with breakfast roo mattached, bed- tures. room, den, a large hall and a bathroom, and on the second floor there are two large bedrooms and a sleeping norch lesides a second washroom. flardwood floors are laid in all roums atheson, the contractor. the rooms on the ground floor, A striking feature of the dwelling French doors with leaded plate glass is the use of arches and graceful have been placed and each door is curves to replace the usual sharp fitted with cut glass knobs.